czhu12/czhu12.github.io/_posts/2020-1-10-nlp-for-democratic-debates-1.md

 * REPUBLICANS
 * OTHER

-_The details of how this was done will be discussed in another post, but a big thanks to the [Snorkel](https://hazyresearch.github.io/snorkel/) team for building the tools to make this possible._
+_Big thanks to the [Snorkel](https://hazyresearch.github.io/snorkel/) team for building the tools to make this possible._

 For instance, given a sentence like: